curi0s/twitch-bot/README.md

 ## Build & Deploy

-I use Docker to run the bot so the commands are the actual ones I use.
+I use Docker to build and run the bot.
+These are the commands I actually use.

 ## Build